Stephen King (surveyor): Stephen King JP

-King was born at Holton le Clay, Lincolnshire, England on 17 August 1806, the eldest son of Stephen King Sr., farmer, of Kelby, near Braceby, Lincolnshire and his wife Hannah née Witty.
+King was born at Holton le Clay, Lincolnshire, England on 17 August 1806, the eldest son of Stephen King Sr, farmer, of Kelby, near Braceby, Lincolnshire and his wife Hannah née Witty.

 He followed his father as a farmer and grazier in Lincolnshire, and married Martha, the fifth daughter of William Robinson, of Ashwell, Rutland, and had one daughter Matilda.
 The three of them migrated to South Australia aboard Orleana, arriving in January 1839.

-He lodged an application with John Reid, H. D. Murray, and T. Stubbs for purchase of Gawler Special Survey of 4,000 acres, which was successful, and King selected an area called Nuncalta on the North Para River, and there established a homestead and sheep station "Kingsford", around 6 mi from Gawler.
+He lodged an application with John Reid, H. D. Murray, and T. Stubbs for the purchase of Gawler Special Survey of 4,000 acres, which was successful, and King selected an area called Nuncalta on the North Para River, and there established a homestead and sheep station "Kingsford", around 6 mi from Gawler.

 Around 1845, King founded the Victoria Flour Mill in Gawler, "opposite Miss Calton's Old Spot Inn", named for his daughter not the monarch.
 Finding it unable to cope with demand, he had it converted to steam power and renamed it the Victoria Steam Flour Mill.
 He sold the business to Walter Duffield in 1847; the mill was destroyed by fire in 1867.

 He purchased many of the allotments offered in the first sales of the Town of Gawler.

-He also had extensive squatting leases or rights near Sheaoak Log, Templers, and on the River Wakefield. near Rhynie, and stocked them with sheep and cattle from Tasmania and South Africa.
+He also had extensive squatting leases or rights near Sheaoak Log, Templers, and on the River Wakefield near Rhynie, and stocked them with sheep and cattle from Tasmania and South Africa.

 Then came the Victorian gold rush, when most able-bodied men were moving east in search of the precious metal.
 Around 1851 King fitted out a small party of men from his station with horses and dray to try their luck.
 They travelled overland via Wentworth and Swan Hill to the diggings with six months' provisions.
 They had some success, and divided the gold as arranged, and were all able to go farming on their own land, purchased from the proceeds of their journey.
 Nor did they forget the generosity of Mr. King.

 With increasing value of his (leasehold) land, it had become too valuable for grazing, and King was obliged to send his stock further north to Baldina, then to Outalpa, and spent large sums of money in sinking wells.
 Then came a dreadful drought, when many pastoralists had heavy stock losses, and King was forced to sell up in a buyer's market, losing all his rural properties including Kingsford.

 He found employment in 1865 as Special Magistrate for the Government at Port Augusta and Melrose, but lost that position in a series of retrenchments.
 His last Government appointment was as inspector of timber, located in Western Australia, being responsible for jarrah imports for the South Australian Railways.
 He retired in poor health to his home on Kensingston Terrace, where he died aged 76 years.